SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 = Long Side

 The long side manages user positions.
 A position is comprised of the collateral (in assets) that the user deposited, together with a leverage which allows to control a larger position than the collateral.
 For example, a leverage of 3 times with an initial collateral of 1_wstETH behaves like a position of 3_wstETH.
-The product of the leverage and the initial collateral is called _total exposure_.
+The product of the leverage and the initial collateral is called @total_expo.
 When the price of the asset reaches the _liquidation price_ for a position, its value is considered too small for it to continue existing, and it gets closed (in a decentralized way).
 Any remaining value goes to the vault pool and forms part of the yield of USDN.
 The two primary actions for the long side are opening new positions and closing (partially or entirely) existing positions.

 When opening a new position, the user deposits assets as collateral and indicates their desired liquidation price, which is used to calculate the position's leverage.
 The entry price is taken from an oracle.